kaitvu/election-blog/content/_index.markdown

 ## Kaitlyn Vu

 Hello!
-Welcome to my weekly blog for GOV 1347.
+Welcome to my election blog for GOV 1347: Election Analytics.
+This blog will be updated weekly leading up to the 2024 presidential election.